jnear/cs211-data-privacy/index.md

 Important due dates:

 - Homework assignments are due every *Sunday* at 11:59pm.
+- In-class exercises are due *the day of the class*, by 11:59pm.

 | Item                                     | Due Date |
 | ---------------------------------------: | -------- |